-Certified life coach, Kamini Wood, gives self-care tips for single moms.
-We talk about extending compassion towards ourselves and how to have boundaries with our children and others when going into a new relationship.
-At the end, she shares 3 things we should do every evening before bed.
+A certified life coach gives self-care tips for single moms by extending compassion towards ourselves and how to have boundaries with our children and others when going into a new relationship.
+Plus 3 things we should do every evening before bed.

 self-care tips for single moms – Overview